Freelancing & The Design Business

 Far from fading fads, disruptive models are enduring game-changers.
 Once unleashed, disruptive forces permanently reshape competitive landscapes.

 • Survival of the fastest: To thrive in the 21st century, companies must embed speed, agility, and constant learning into cultural DNA.
-Innovation and adaptation can no longer be occasional exercises.
+Innovation and adaptation can no longer be occasional exercises; they must be ongoing.
 Yesterday’s runaway successes often become tomorrow’s embattled losers.

 • From threats to opportunities: Innovative leaders proactively seek out areas ripe for change rather than leaving disruption to chance.
 How can we fix overlooked consumer pain points?
 What emerging technologies might alter our sector?
 Could we rebuild systems completely if we started from scratch?
 Asking bold questions is the first step to ensuring your company directs disruption on its terms rather than being victimised.